CIS 3023 – Programming for CIS Majors II

 The Do’s

 Come to my office hours and the TA’s office hours.
 We will be glad to help you as much as possible.
-Above I refer to the “timeliness of questions”, office hours are always a good time to ask any question of the appropriate person.
-Please remember to follow the guidelines above.
+Office hours are always a good time to ask any question of the appropriate person.
+Please remember to follow the guidelines above to more effectively answer your question.

 Whenever you send email to me or a TA, the email must have CIS 3023 (and only CIS 3023) as its subject.
-Also, within every email, whether you deem it helpful or not, clearly place your name, section number, group number, and the name of your partner at the top of the email.
-If you receive a reply to an email that does not contain this information, go buy a lottery ticket immediately.
-Your luck can not get any better.
-Any email without this information will be deleted.
-As above, here is the format you should follow:
+Also, within every email, whether you deem it helpful or not, clearly place your name and section number at the top of the email.
+Emails without this information are often harder to answer.
+Here is the format you should follow:

 Name